Skip to content

 Key information

-If you'd like to apply for a charity place in the marathon, here's what you'll need to know:
+If you'd like to apply for a charity place in the marathon, there's a few bits of key information you'll need to know:

 • Total distance: 26.2 miles